 If you’d like to learn more, check out this article on how to treat mold and fungus on orchids.

-In summary, if you find clear, sticky residue on your orchid, this may be an indicator of an insect infestation or a healthy, happy growing orchid.
+In summary, if you find a clear, sticky substance on your orchid leaves, this may be an indicator of an orchid pest infestation or a healthy, happy growing orchid.
 You won’t be able to tell which one you have until you thoroughly inspect your orchid and search for bugs.

 Aphids, mealybugs and scale are the three pests that can leave “honeydew” on your orchid leaves.
 Left untreated, this honeydew will attract fungus, creating sooty mold on your orchid’s leaves.
 Insecticides, Neem oil, and horticultural oils are ways you can deal with these pests.

 Even if the sticky residue is a result of a healthy orchid simply excreting extra sucrose through its pores, you still will want to remove the sap.
-Use warm water and a soft cloth to wipe your orchid leaves and flower spike clean.
+Sticky orchid leaves should be cleaned before pests or fungi take hold.
+Use warm water and a soft cloth to wipe your orchid leaves, orchid stem and flower spike clean.

 Hope this helps!
 As always, happy orchid growing.